Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 for some constant $c>0$.
-Combining these results together, it is immediate to see that under the given specification on $\tau$ and the signal strength condition that $s_{cp}\gg (NT)^{-1/2}\log(NT)$, the likelihood ratio is strictly larger than $0$ and is strictly larger than the threshold with probability approaching $1$.
+Combining these results together, it is immediate to see that under the given specification on $\tau$ and the signal strength condition that $s_{cp}\gg (NT)^{-1/2}\log^{3/2}(NT)$, the likelihood ratio is strictly larger than $0$ and is strictly larger than the threshold with probability approaching $1$.
 This completes the proof for the second step.
-Therefore, the change point detection procedure will stop as long as $\tau\ge \tau^{(k)}+CN^{-1}s_{cp}^{-2}\log^2(NT)$ for some sufficiently large constant $C>0$.
+Therefore, the change point detection procedure will stop as long as $\tau\ge \tau^{(k)}+N^{-1}s_{cp}^{-2}\log^3(NT)$.
 This yields the desired rate of convergence. \end{proof}